Earth-type adj. 2

-resembling the planet Earth; having characteristics (as atmosphere, temperature, or gravity) that are similar enough to Earth to support human life
+resembling Earth; having characteristics (as atmosphere, temperature, or gravity) that are similar enough to Earth to support human life

 Usu. in phrase Earth-type planet.

 To discover what sort and in particular whether it supported an Earth-type planet required a close approach at reasonably low speed.

 Methuselah's Children in Astounding Science-Fiction Aug.
 98/1

 He was reasonably certain of finding a habitable planet; the star that lacked worlds was the exception rather than the rule.
 Earth-type worlds were rarer, but frequent enough to have forced the enactment of several regulations against unrestricted colonization.

 Trojan Fall in Astounding Science Fiction June 58/2

 A faint swirl of white crystals followed him out—ice and carbon dioxide, frozen out of the Earth-type air inside as it cooled to Mesklin’s bitter temperature.